Naevia gens

-The gens Naevia, occasionally written Navia, was a plebeian or patrician family at ancient Rome.
+The gens Naevia, occasionally written Navia, was a plebeian family at ancient Rome.
 Members of this gens are first mentioned at the time of the Second Punic War, but the first of the Naevii to obtain the consulship was Lucius Naevius Surdinus, in AD 30.

 Origin

 The nomen Naevius is generally regarded as a patronymic surname derived from the praenomen Gnaeus, indicating a birthmark.
 Gnaeus and naevus, the usual form of the Latin word for a birthmark, were pronounced similarly, and a number of other Latin words could be spelled with either gn- or n-, such as gnatus and natus, "born".